splunk/public-o11y-docs/apm/apm-spans-traces/apm-errors.rst

 How Splunk APM detects error spans
 =========================================

 Each :term:`span` in Splunk APM captures a single operation.
-Splunk APM considers a span to be an error span if the operation that the span captures results in an error.
-Splunk APM considers a span to be an error span when any of the following conditions are met:
+Splunk APM considers a span to be an error span if the operation that the span captures results in an error as defined by the following conditions:

 * The ``otel.status_code`` field for the span is ``ERROR``. ``otel.status_code`` is set in the Splunk Distribution of the OpenTelemetry instrumentation using the native OTel field ``span.status``. ``span.status``, and subsequently ``otel.status_code``, are set based on either the HTTP status code or the gRPC status code.